nyura123/react-movable-block-editor/README.md

 React component for creating layouts and content via drag-and-drop blocks.

-The output is a an object that can be serialized to json, React, html.
+The output is an object that can be serialized to json, React, html.

 Live [demo](https://nyura123.github.io/react-movable-block-editor/)